groovymarty/raspberry-fun/README.md

 * wiggle.py - Rapidly alternates left and right sides, and blinks eyes even faster
 * spin.py - Spins body LEDs while toggling eyes and nose

-Class Snowman lays out all the I/O devices on the board/
+Class Snowman lays out all the I/O devices on the board.

 ## Fish Dish

 Sample programs for https://thepihut.com/products/fish-dish-gpio-led-buzzer-board
-* fishtest.sh - Test program from https://pastebin.com/8cnxXRNT
+* fishtest.py - Test program from https://pastebin.com/8cnxXRNT
-* fishbump.sh - Binks LEDs in a pattern that changes when you push the button
+* fishbump.py - Binks LEDs in a pattern that changes when you push the button

 ## Services to run Christmas Tree and Snowman sample programs